-Africa.
+If all else fails, a shareholder may simply sell, or "divest," shares in protest.
+One of the most famous examples of a successful divestment campaign took place in response to apartheid in South Africa.
+During the 1980s, college students across the United States pressured their schools to divest from companies doing business in South Africa.
 As schools began to divest, state and local governments and private corporations began to take notice.
 By 1990, over 150 schools, nearly 100 cities, and approximately 200 companies had eliminated some or all of their investments tied to South Africa.
 The visibility of the anti-apartheid movement grew as the divestment campaign spread, leading to increased awareness of conditions under apartheid.
 Ultimately, "worldwide popular opposition in the 1980s contributed to the decline of apartheid, and divestment was an important piece of this puzzle."

-b.
-Consumer Advocacy
+367 b.
+Consumer Advocacy base their operations out of hotel rooms, so Carlson requires training for its employees to help identify and respond to human trafficking.
+Carlson is also active in the broader business community, promoting the use of anti-human trafficking policies.369 In 2013, Carlson received the Presidential Award for Extraordinary Efforts to Combat Trafficking in Persons.370

 "Consumer advocacy refers to actions taken by individuals or groups to promote and protect the interests of the buying public."
 These interests can vary from consumer safety to human rights violations.
-Consumers may engage in boycotts, petitions, letterwriting, and awareness-building campaigns.
+Consumers may engage in boycotts, petitions, letter-writing, and awareness-building campaigns.

 Some businesses are proactive in their commitment to human rights.
 Carlson Companies, owner of hotel brands such as Radisson and Country Inns and Suites, has been a leader in the corporate movement to combat human trafficking.
-Traffickers often base their operations out of hotel rooms, so Carlson requires training for its employees to help identify and respond to human trafficking.
-Carlson is also active in the broader business community, promoting the use of anti-human trafficking policies.
-In 2013, Carlson received the Presidential Award for Extraordinary Efforts to Combat Trafficking in Persons.
+Traffickers often